top of page

 Excellent – self-healing passive layer

-Good initially, coating can crack under freeze-thaw
+Good initially; coating may crack

-Performance in High-Salt Environments
+Performance in High-Salt Areas

-Fair – zinc corrodes faster in high chloride exposure
+Fair – zinc corrodes faster

 Expected Service Life